raspberrypilearning/ultrasonic-theremin/en/step_5.md

 --- /task ---

 --- task ---
 You need to calculate the range of tones that can be played.
-The `buzzer` object can tell you it's minimum tone and maximum tone, and then you can subtract one from the other to get the value of the range.
+The `buzzer` object can tell you its minimum tone and maximum tone, and then you can subtract one from the other to get the value of the range.

 --- code ---
 ---